Embarrassing Medulla Teachings

 Every year, on the day before Christmas, the disciples would gather with Yogananda at the headquarters for meditation.
 The session would usually last all day and into the evening hours.
 During the Christmas meditation in 1948 the Divine Mother appeared to Yogananda, and the awed disciples heard him speaking to Her.
 Many times he exclaimed, with a deep sigh: "Oh, you are so beautiful!"

-To repeat the question: What if she appears and says she does not like you?
+To repeat the question: What if she appears and says she does not stand you?
 Then you may have bothered her at a risk of getting disheartened, and may have wasted many years on begging for a view that you did not really need - provided that you had practised good meditation and improved yourself by adhering to good counsel, such as Buddha's.
 [Link].

 For example, as early as in the 1970s, the Swedish government's National Health Board conducted a nationwide epidemiological study that found that hospital admissions for psychiatric care were 150-200 times less common among the 35,000 people practicing Transcendental Meditation in Sweden, than for the population as a whole.
 The calculation was made by Professor Jan-Otto Ottoson, Scientific counsellor of the National Health Board in Sweden (Suurküla, University of Gothenburg, Vasa Hospital, Gothenburg, Sweden, 1977.) - Paper 127: Jaan Suurküla.
 The Transcendental Meditation Technique and the Prevention of Psychiatric Illness.
 Vasa Hospital, University of Gothenburg, Sweden- Paper prepared in May 1977.